CDSoft/luax/doc/fun.md

 ```

 > returns a pair (n,f) such that x = n+f, and:
+>

-- n is an integral number with the same sign as x; and
+> - n is an integral number with the same sign as x
-- f is a fraction with the same type and sign as x, and with absolute
+> - f is a fraction with the same type and sign as x, and with absolute
-  value less than 1.
+>   value less than 1.

 ``` lua
 F.truncate(x)